Expat Exchange

 We asked people about the cost of living in Kuala Lumpur, they wrote:

 "The cost of living in Kuala Lumpur is generally considered to be quite affordable.
 Rent for a nice 1 bedroom apartment in Kuala Lumpur is typically around $800 USD per month, while a nice 2 bedroom apartment can cost around $1,200 USD per month.
-Eating dinner at a moderately priced restaurant in Kuala Lumpur can cost around $10 USD per person," said one expat living in Kuala Lumpur.
+Eating dinner at a moderately priced restaurant in Kuala Lumpur can cost around $10 USD per person," remarked one expat living in Kuala Lumpur.

 What are the visa & residency requirements in Kuala Lumpur?

 "In order to visit Kuala Lumpur, visitors must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, passport-sized photographs, and a valid passport to the Malaysian Embassy or Consulate in the visitor's home country.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Kuala Lumpur, Malaysia, applicants must submit an application form, passport-sized photographs, and a valid passport to the Malaysian Immigration Department.
 Additional documents such as proof of employment, proof of financial stability, and a medical report may also be required.
-Once the application is approved, the applicant will be issued a residency permit," commented one expat who moved to Kuala Lumpur.
+Once the application is approved, the applicant will be issued a residency permit," wrote one expat living in Kuala Lumpur.

 Why do people move to Kuala Lumpur?